Preface of a Saint (1)

 PRAYER (traditional language)

-God of compassion, who binds up the wounds of thy children: Help us, following the example of thy servants Damien and Marianne, to be bold and loving in service to all who are shunned for the diseases they suffer, that thy grace may be poured forth upon all; through Jesus Christ, who with thee and the Holy Spirit liveth and reigneth, one God, for ever and ever.
+Bind up the wounds of thy children O God, and help us, following the example of thy servants Damien and Marianne, to be bold and loving in service to all who are shunned for the diseases they suffer, that thy grace may be poured forth upon all; through Jesus Christ, who with thee and the Holy Ghost liveth and reigneth, one God, for ever and ever.
 Amen.

 PRAYER (contemporary language)

-God of compassion, who binds up the wounds of your children: Help us, following the example of your servants Damien and Marianne, to be bold and loving in service to all who are shunned for the diseases they suffer, that your grace may be poured forth upon all; through Jesus Christ, who with you and the Holy Spirit lives and reigns, one God, for ever and ever.
+Bind up the wounds of your children, O God, and help us, following the example of your servants Damien and Marianne, to be bold and loving in service to all who are shunned for the diseases they suffer, that your grace may be poured forth upon all; through Jesus Christ, who with you and the Holy Spirit lives and reigns, one God, for ever and ever.
 Amen.

 Return to Lectionary